Verona van de Leur: Legal problems

 In early May 2011, Van de Leur was convicted of blackmailing an adulterous couple she had been following.
 She served 72 days in prison.

 Adult performances

+When Van de Leur's career ended, she fell out with her family and was homeless for two years living in her car.
 After being homeless for two years and in jail, Van de Leur saw a way out in late October 2011 with the adult film industry.
 She decided to work as a webcam girl and then started her own adult website, which includes adult films.
 She only worked with her boyfriend and quit as an adult performer in November 2019.